funcmaticjs/mongodb-plugin/README.md

 ## Side Effects

 - `ctx.state.mongodb`: The MongoDB [DB instance](https://mongodb.github.io/node-mongodb-native/3.2/api/Db.html).
+Will NOOP if ctx.state.mongodb is already defined in `ctx.state` before this middleware runs.
+This property is useful if you want to mock `ctx.state.mongodb`.